 \subsection{Automatic Evaluation Strategy}

-We adopt Circular Evaluation and ChatGPT-involved Choice Extraction in MMBench~\cite{liu2023mmbench} as an evaluation strategy.
-In Circular Evaluation, a problem is tested multiple times with circularly shifted choices, and the VLM needs to succeed in all testing passes.
-ChatGPT-involved Choice Extraction first performs the matching algorithm and then uses ChatGPT for those that do not match.
+We adopt Circular Evaluation and GPT-involved Choice Extraction in MMBench~\citep{liu2023mmbench} as an evaluation strategy.
+In Circular Evaluation, a problem is tested multiple times with circularly shifted choices, and the LMM needs to succeed in all testing passes.
+GPT-involved Choice Extraction first performs the matching algorithm and then uses GPT for those that do not match.

+However, since the existing MMBench evaluations are optimized for standard questions, directly using them would assign standard options to refusal responses.
+Therefore, we made the following modifications for the UPD challenge.

-\textbf{Simplification of the matching algorithm.} To apply the matching algorithm for UPD, we simplify the matching algorithm to prevent the UPD predictions from matching the given options.
+\textbf{Simplification of the Matching Algorithm.} To apply the matching algorithm for UPD, we simplify the matching algorithm to prevent the refusal responses from matching the given options.
 In detail, when an option is denoted simply by a letter such as `A' or expressed as `A) XXX', `A. XXX', `A, XXX', `(A) XXX' without the inclusion of other choices within the `XXX' portion, it is considered that `A' is being predicted.